 Pull-down sprayer offers boosted water pressure

-A stainless steel finish ensures that the Moen Adler blends in with most modern kitchen designs.
-It's also spot-resistant so you can have more peace of mind that this kitchen faucet won’t show every water spot or fingerprint.
+A stainless steel finish ensures that the Moen Adler blends in with most modern kitchen designs, and the spray head button is more discrete than those on the more budget-friendly Forious Kitchen Faucet.
+It's also spot-resistant, so you can have more peace of mind that this kitchen faucet won’t show every water spot or fingerprint.
 If you’re looking to customize the look of your kitchen faucet, you can also choose the Moen Adler in bronze, chrome, and matte black finishes.
-Unlike our Best Splurge pick, this one doesn't feature touchless operation.
+Unlike our best splurge pick, this one doesn't feature touchless operation.

 Water automatically turns off after three minutes